inkle/ink/Documentation/WritingWithInk.md

 	}

 (Note, as with everything else, the white-space is purely for readability and has no syntactic meaning.)

+### Switch blocks

+And there's also an actual switch statement:

+	{ x:
+	- 0: 	zero
+	- 1: 	one
+	- 2: 	two
+	- else: lots
+	}

 #### Example: context-relevant content